 I now use my personal story of overcoming challenging odds as a catalyst to encourage others to do what they can, with what they have no matter what obstacles they face.

-If you’re interested in having me speak at your next event, please visit the Speaking page where you can contact me directly.
+If you’re interested in having me speak at your next event, please contact me.

 Comments from others: